21 Cocktail Inspired Chocolate Recipes

 Having set the challenge as cocktails this month, I was at a bit of a loss.
 My inspiration was pretty much used up creating chocadoodledoo and rhubarbarella earlier in the summer.
 I know very little about cocktails really; Sloe Comfortable Screw is the only one I remember from the odd one that passed my lips back in my glory days as a student – not because of what was in it, but because of the rather shocking name.
 This challenge has made me feel like a student all over again; it’s been a journey of discovery and I now want to try all those cocktails and liqueurs I’ve never heard of before.

-Thank you so much to those who helped celebrate this birthday month by coming up with ingenious and beautiful to behold cocktail inspired offerings.
+Thank you so much to those who helped celebrate this birthday month by coming up with these ingenious and beautiful to behold 21 cocktail inspired chocolate recipes.
 The usual burst of creativity has struck once again and we have a wide array of cocktail interpretations including cake, cupcakes, desserts, macarons, truffles, tarts and even cocktails.
-Pina colada, a well known cocktail combining rum, pineapple and coconut proved to be very popular – hmmm, I wonder how many nights have been spent propping up bars in tropical locations?
+Pina colada, a well known cocktail combining rum, pineapple and coconut proved to be very popular – hmmm.
+I wonder how many nights have been spent propping up bars in tropical locations?
 But even with these, no two interpretations were the same.

 Natalie has kindly agreed to host next month’s We Should Cocoa, so do head over to the HungryHinny tomorrow to find out what she has in store for us in October.